netbox-community/netbox-operator/multi-cluster-utilities/README.md

 Follow the guide in project's root folder.
 If all the prerequisites are in place, then `make create-kind` creates the cluster which is going to be used for the all the controller's depedencies (netbox backend, databases etc).
-This cluster also contains RBAC for handling the netbox relates CRs, but those RBACs should not be necessary for our example.
+This cluster is also configured with the netbox-operator CRDs but the CRs are hosted and reconciled only in Resource Clusters.

 ## 2. Create Resource Clusters